 First of all, be sure to have researched the company prior to the interview, so you are familiar with the company's mission.
 Try to identify the company’s specific needs, and then respond by giving examples as to why your education, skills, accomplishments, and experience will make you an asset for the employer in fulfilling these needs.

 Take a few moments to compare your goals with the objectives of the company and the position.
 Match your qualifications to the job, so you're prepared to share what you have to offer.
 Also, be ready to mention what you have accomplished in your other jobs.
 Your goal is to impress the interviewer with your accomplishments to date and what you expect to accomplish if you were to be hired.

 How to Answer the Question

-- My previous work experience included innovation in many areas, including strategies for more effective teamwork.
+- My previous work experience includes innovation in many areas, including strategies for more effective teamwork.
 At my previous company, I devised strategies for improving teamwork and communication among members of team projects.
-I can bring not only my ideas from my previous job, but my general passion for innovation, to your organization.
+I can bring not only my ideas from my previous job but my general passion for innovation to your organization.